 - MD WIC requires 12 months of employment prior to application to the internship

-- Requires the applicant to have earned an undergraduate degree and have completed all academic requirement of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as an accredited undergraduate dietetics major
+- Requires the applicant to have earned a Graduate Degree and have completed all academic requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 - Virginia/Maryland WIC internship does not participate in the “match” program

 - One internship class per year, 8 internship slots per class

 - Internship begins in September ends in August the following year, consisting of 1000 hours of supervised practice

 - 42 weeks (9.5 months)